The Privacy Room @ The Nice Rooms Webzine

 Session cookie – only lasts for the duration of a user's session on a website.
 These are normally deleted after the session is over.

 Persistent cookie – also known as tracking cookies.
 These can have a set life span, so that website owners can track information about user behaviour on their site.
-For instance, whether the user visited the website on their mobile or not.
-It also helps to retain his/her personal preferences when a user returns to a website.
-Persistent cookies may be used for a variety of purposes including remembering users’ preferences and choices when using a site or to target advertising.
+For instance, whether the user visited the website on their mobile or not (The Nice Rooms utilises Webs' own internal traffic tracking tool which shows how many visitors there have been, the number of pageviews, monthly averages, traffic sources, etc.) Tracking Cookies also help to retain personal preferences when a user returns to a website or to target advertising.

 Third-party cookies – Third party cookies are set by a domain that is not necessarily part of the website being visited.
 For instance You Tube and Facebook buttons.
 These companies may drop cookies on your computer when you use them on this site or if you are already logged in to them.